nodemailer/nodemailer/README.md

 **Nodemailer** supports DKIM signing with very simple setup.
-Use this with caution though since the generated message needs to be buffered entirely before it can be signed - in this case the streaming capability offered by mailcomposer is illusionary, there will only be one `'data'` event with the entire message.
+Use this with caution though since the generated message needs to be buffered entirely before it can be signed.
 Not a big deal with small messages but might consume a lot of RAM when using larger attachments.

 Set up the DKIM signing with `useDKIM` method for a transport object: